1st Armored Division (United States): Casualties

 During the war, the Old Ironsides division captured 41 towns and cities and 108,740 prisoners.
-722 division soldiers were awarded the Silver Star and another 908 received the Bronze Star.
+722 division soldiers were awarded the Silver Star and another 908 received the Bronze Star Medal.
 The division received 5,478 Purple Hearts.
 Two division soldiers were awarded the Medal of Honor during World War II: Private Nicholas Minue and Second Lieutenant Thomas Weldon Fowler.

 The 1st Armored Division flag returned to the New York Port of Embarkation on 24 April 1946 and was deactivated at Camp Kilmer, New Jersey on 25 April 1946.
 The component headquarters and units which remained in Germany were retasked and renamed as a component of the United States Constabulary.

-After World War II
+Cold War

 As part of the Korean War buildup of American forces, the 1st Armored Division was reactivated at Fort Hood, Texas on 7 March 1951.
 The division became one of the first divisions in the Army to integrate black soldiers throughout the ranks, and was also the only combat-ready armored division in the continental United States and the first to receive the M48 Patton tank.

 Training for nuclear war became a major theme in the mid-1950s.
 The 1st Armored Division participated in tests of the "Atomic Field Army" at Fort Hood and in Operation Sagebrush, the largest joint maneuver conducted since World War II.
 The 1st Armored Division moved to its new base of operations at Fork Polk, Louisiana after completing the exercise in February 1956.